Fillyosopher/quartz/content/drafts/Plural History.md

 - Draft
 ---

-A full Geneology of Prism System's headmate history, so far as we can construct from notes and memories.
+A full Genealogy of Prism System's headmate history, so far as we can construct from notes and memories.

 > [!info] Draft
 >